staabm/staabm.github.io/_posts/2023-05-01-diff-speeding.md

 ### Make diffing faster

 Next I had a look at the actual diffing within [Pull Request 3705](https://github.com/rectorphp/rector-src/pull/3705).
 I tried a lot of stuff.
-Had to componsate changes on the one end to already existing stuff on different ends.
+Had to compensate changes on the one end to already existing stuff on different ends.

 Finally, I found a state which was 1 minute faster than before.
 Doing my final quality assurance on the said PR and doing some before/after measurements proved all is fine.
 As I was looking at the profiles again it was still surprising that even after I already shaved of 3 minutes of runtime, [the remaining dominator of the profile was still the diffing](https://twitter.com/markusstaab/status/1652925369979215878).